This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.

 Medicaid is a health insurance plan for people who fall below a minimum income level and do not qualify for Medicare.

 The president signed the Affordable Care Act (ACA) in 2010 and it went into effect in 2014.
 The law makes it easier for low-income individuals and families to purchase health insurance plans.
 It also outlawed pre-existing condition limits and denials of coverage, an important change for cancer patients in need of coverage.
 Individuals without private insurance, or who do not qualify for Medicare or Medicaid, can buy insurance through state- or federal-run marketplaces.
 Individuals whose workplace group insurance plans are too expensive, can also opt to purchase a plan through a marketplace.
 There may also be assistance for those unable to pay for a plan.

 In addition to the limit on pre-existing condition exclusions, the ACA has helped cancer patients in other ways.
 For example, the law set minimum standards for health insurance that includes screenings, treatment, and follow-up care for cancer patients.
-The law also ensures health care plans will cover clinical trials.
+The law also ensures health care plans will cover clinical trials, although plans may have varying levels of reimbursement.
+It is important to ask these questions prior to enrolling should you be interested in enrolling on a trial.
 Patients are often responsible for some care costs during a clinical trial, so not having insurance could prevent participation for some.